 Every year the Athens Science Festival keeps its promise: it links our everyday life to science and highlights the important role of science and technology in the society; by presenting and demonstrating high quality scientific research conducted in Greek academic institutions, by providing dialogue platforms where we can explore insights to complex and controversial scientific issues, by inspiring and creating high standards in the field of science communication and by encouraging young people to consider a science related career.
 Last but not least, the Athens Science Festival has managed to continuously show to people of all backgrounds and age that science is not only about knowledge but can also be recreational and fun.

-The Athens Science Festival is organized annually by the educational organisation “Science Communication – SciCo”, the British Council, the Technopolis of the City of Athens with the invaluable contribution from a plethora of academics, research and educational institutions.
+The Athens Science Festival is organized annually by the educational organisation “Science Communication – SciCo”, the British Council and the Technopolis of the City of Athens with the invaluable contribution from a plethora of academics, research and educational institutions.
 The festival is conducted under the auspices of the Ministry of Education and Religious Affairs and the General Secretariat of Research and Technology (GSRT).

-Due to its success in engaging the public with science in Athens, this fun and educational festival on Science and Innovation has already escaped the borders of the Greek capital to other cities, such as in Thessaloniki, Larissa (ThSF), Patras (PSF)and Cyprus (MSF).
+Due to its success in engaging the public with science in Athens, this fun and educational festival on Science and Innovation has already escaped the borders of the Greek capital to other cities, such as in Thessaloniki (TSF), Larissa (ThSF), Patras (PSF)and Cyprus (MSF).
 In the future, the city of Ioannina (ISF), as well as other regions of Greece will be hosting their own event.